project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 ## Run the Application

+Before running the application, ensure that you have installed **nodemon**, if you have not, use the following command:

+`npm install -g nodemon`

-To run the application, execute the following commands:
+After verifying the availability of nodemon, you can run the application by executing the following commands:

 <pre>
 $ cd {PROJECT-FOLDER}/src/app